the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/reverse-sort.md

 };
 ~~~~~~~

-The reverse sort is now operational.
-For the object passed to the state updater function, we use what is called a **shorthand object initializer notation**:
+The reverse sort is now operational!
+Congratulations, you have a fully sortable list now.
+And by the way: For the object passed to the state updater function, we use what is called a **shorthand object initializer notation**:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~